Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Grover Adaptive Search

-Note that Algorithm~\ref{alg:GAS} is slightly different from the original version in Ref.~\cite{Baritompa_2005}, as we have not only taken into account the value of measure function $v(x)$, but also the value of the solution-indicator function $f(x)$, distinguishing between solutions and non-solutions.
+The condition labeled in Eq.~\ref{eq:gas_goal} slightly differs from that proposed by Baritompa in the original version of GAS \cite{Baritompa_2005}, as we have not only taken into account the value of measure function $v(x)$ but also the value of the solution-indicator function $f(x)$, distinguishing between solutions and non-solutions.

+Algorithm~\ref{alg:GAS} shows the process of GAS for solving combinatorial optimization problems formalized by \cite{Bulger_2003,Baritompa_2005}.
+In the algorithm, a best current guess $\mathsf{best}$ is repeatedly updated via a Grover search.
+Ignoring ancilla qubits, there are two components of memory storage in GAS: \begin{enumerate} \item A quantum storage of $n$ qubits.
+In each iteration, it is reset for a Grover search. \item A classical storage documenting the current best guess. \end{enumerate}

-To accomplish the goal, GAS is a combination of Grover and the classical adaptive search.
-As mentioned in Sec.~\ref{sec:algorithm quantum dueling hybrid}, GAS requires two components of memory storage, one classical storage for the current best guess $\mathsf{best}$ after $i$ iterations as well as the measure function $v(\mathsf{best})$, and one quantum storage for applying a Grover search with a certain number of rotations $r_{i}$
+The classical storage stores the current best guess $\mathsf{best}$ after $i$ iterations as well as the measure function $v(\mathsf{best})$, and the quantum storage stores the state vector $\ket{\psi}$, which is initialized after each iteration.
+In the $i_{th}$ iteration, we apply Grover operator $G$ on the quantum storage $r_{i}$ times, followed by a measurement.
+And we update the current best guess $\mathsf{best}$ if the measured result is "better" than the current one stored in the classical storage.
+Thus, GAS is a combination of Grover and the classical adaptive search.

-According to Ref.~\cite{Baritompa_2005}, the rotation counts should vary to avoid the breakdown of GAS for certain specific solutions in the search space $S$, and the choice of the Grover rotation counts $r_{i}$ of the $i_{t h}$ iteration of GAS is determined by the parameter $k$, where $r_{i}$ is randomly chosen from the set $\{ 0, 1, \cdots, \lceil k-1 \rceil \}$.
+According to \cite{Baritompa_2005}, the rotation counts should vary to avoid the breakdown of GAS for certain specific solutions in the search space $S$.
+The choice of the Grover rotation counts $r_{i}$ of the $i_{t h}$ iteration of GAS is determined by the parameter $k$, where $r_{i}$ is randomly chosen from the set $\{ 0, 1, \cdots, \lceil k-1 \rceil \}$.